-This document sets out United Utilities Water Limited's ("UUW") compliance with the Charges Scheme Rules published in December 2016 by the Water Services Regulation Authority under sections 143(6A) and 143B of the Water Industry Act 1991.
-Compliance with the rules regarding infrastructure charges is documented as part of UUW's assessment against the rules applicable to all New Connections Services, and is therefore not included in this document.
+This document sets out United Utilities Water Limited's ("UUW") compliance with the Charges Scheme Rules published in October 2021 by the Water Services Regulation Authority.
+Compliance with the rules regarding infrastructure charges is documented as part of UUW's assessment against the rules applicable to all New Connection Services, and is therefore not included in this document.
 Against each requirement UUW's assessment of compliance against the household charges scheme is set out.

-2. CHARGES SCHEME RULES FOR 2018/19
+2. CHARGES SCHEME RULES FOR 2021/22

-Charges scheme rules reference Charges scheme rules issued by the Water Services Regulation Authority , published December 2016 Introduction 1.
+Charges scheme rules reference Charges scheme rules issued by the Water Services Regulation Authority, published October 2021 Introduction 1.
 These rules are issued by the Water Services Regulation Authority under sections 143(6A) and 143B of the Water Industry Act 1991.
-2. The rules come into effect on 15 December 2016, replacing the rules that came into effect on 17 November 2015.
+Further rules issued under section 143B relating to Infrastructure Charges are published in the English New Connection Rules 2.
+The rules come into effect on 1 April 2022, replacing the rules that came into effect on 1 April 2020.
+2A The rules apply to the Isles of Scilly, as part of England.
 3. The rules apply to water undertakers and sewerage undertakers when they are making a charges scheme.
 4. The rules are supplementary to statutory provisions that apply to relevant undertakers under any enactment, or instrument made thereunder (including the conditions of their appointments), and in the event of any conflict between the rules and any statutory provision, the latter shall prevail.
-1-4 The appropriate set of rules have been considered.
+The appropriate set of rules (1 to 4) have been considered.

 Interpretation 5.
-Unless the context otherwise requires, in these rules: "charges scheme" means a charges scheme under section 143 of the Water Industry Act 1991; "Charging Year" means a calendar year running from 1 April in a given year to 31 March in the following year; "domestic premises" means any premises used wholly or partly as a dwelling or intended for such use;
+Unless the context otherwise requires, in these rules and for the purposes of Charges Schemes by Undertakers under these rules: "charges scheme" means a charges scheme under section 143 of the Water Industry Act 1991;

-- "Infrastructure Charges" means the charges described in section 146(2) of the Water Industry Act 1991. - "metered charge" means a charge for services that are based wholly or partly on measured quantities of volume; - "the Minister" means - - In the case of an undertaker whose area is wholly or mainly in England, the Secretary of State, and - o In the case of an undertaker whose area is wholly or mainly in Wales, the Welsh Ministers; - "Mogden formula" means the following formula:
+- "Charging Year" means a calendar year running from 1 April in a given year to 31 March in the following year; - "domestic premises" means any premises used wholly or partly as a dwelling or intended for such use, such as a house or flat; - "Income Offset" has the meaning given in the English New Connection Rules. - "Infrastructure Charges" has the meaning given in the English New Connection Rules. - "metered charge" means a charge for services that are based wholly or partly on measured quantities of volume; - "the Minister" means - (a) in the case of an undertaker whose area is wholly or mainly in England, the Secretary of State, and - (b) in the case of an undertaker whose area is wholly or mainly in Wales, the Welsh Ministers; - "Mogden formula" means the following formula:

-Charge per unit of effluent = R + [(V + Bv) or M] + B(Ot/Os) + S(St/Ss)7 where:
+Charge per unit of effluent = R + [(V + Bv) or M] + B(Ot/Os) + S(St/Ss) where:

-R = reception and conveyance charge [p/m3]
+\mathbf{R} = reception and conveyance charge [p/m3]